 Today we have over 10,000 of his images, which are such a valuable collection for studying our past.
 Jim left us with a permanent, unmatched visual record, with a unique depth and quality, focusing on everyday life in Cecil from 1963 to 1983.
 When his health was still good, he would often stop in to chat and joke with our volunteers and tell stories about his experiences.
 He always seemed to be in the middle of the action, whether it was chasing police cars and fire trucks, attending fire company banquets or church events, taking pictures of presidents, or visiting around Elkton after he retired.

-That time and those memories seem a lot more distant as I write this late on a Friday afternoon as strong guests from an approaching nor’easter rattle our historic old bank building in downtown Elkton.
-But even now I vividly remember sitting there with Jim and Don over 10 years ago, pouring over those old images as “the Cheese” easily recalled time-tested stories about many of the pictures and related many tales about his escapades from the 1930s on.
-He always enjoyed an audience and he was entertaining for I still recall many of those stories.
+That time and those memories seem a lot more distant as I write this late on a Friday afternoon, as strong gusts from an approaching nor’easter rattle our historic old bank building in downtown Elkton.
+But even now, I vividly remember sitting there with Jim and Don over 10 years ago, poring over those old images as “the Cheese” easily recalled time-tested stories about many of the pictures and related many tales about his escapades from the 1930s on.
+He always enjoyed an audience, and he was entertaining; I still recall many of those stories.

 I, too, remember his visits to the Society and seeing him around the community as he worked every job to its maximum, before and after retirement, often announcing, “Never fear the Cheese” is here or something like that.
 He had a great sense of humor, was always joking, and got along easily with people.
 That approach helped him, for he was able to work his way into any unfolding news event.